mindspore-ai/docs/tutorials/lite/source_en/use/build.md

 > When the `-I` parameter changes, such as `-I x86_64` is converted to `-I arm64`, adding `-i` for parameter compilation does not take effect.
 >
 > When compiling the AAR package, the `-A java` parameter must be added, and there is no need to add the `-I` parameter.
+By default, the built-in CPU and GPU operators are compiled at the same time.
 >
 > The compiler will only generate training packages when `-T` is opened.
 >
-> Any `-e` compilation option, the CPU operator will be compiled into it.
+> Any `-e` compilation option, the CPU operators will be compiled into it.

 ### Compilation Example